shumpeiKishi/WordPress-Plugin-TemplateShortCodes/README.md

 # WordPress-Plulgin-TemplateShortCodes
-This plugin allows users to output template files of your theme from WordPress backend.
-User shortcode like [get_template_part directory="./your_directory" name="your_template_filename(w/o .php)"]
+This plugin allows users to output template files of your theme from WordPress back-end.
+Create "template" folder in your theme and save template with name like "template-*whatever_you_name*".
+Then, add short code [template_part name="your_template_name"]"].